huggingface/blog/audio-datasets.md

 })
 ```

-And just like that we have the GigaSpeech dataset ready!
-There simply is no easier way of loading an audio dataset!
+And just like that, we have the GigaSpeech dataset ready!
+There simply is no easier way of loading an audio dataset.
 We
 can see that we have the training, validation and test splits pre-partitioned, with the corresponding information for
 each.